lambda826/My-Notebook/99 Interview/BQ.md

 - Show that you proactively communicated the issue and its resolution to all the stakeholders.

-# Tell Me About A Time You Disaggreed With Someone
+# Tell me about a time you disaggreed with someone
 - **Evaluation**
 	- Work in difficult situations.
 	- Strong communication skills.